PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 While this document does give examples for some of the most frequently utilized components of markdown, the intent is to describe *how* those components should be utilized in this project, not necessarily how to *implement* them.

+As with most things in life, this document serves as a guide, not a rulebook.
+For the most part it should be strictly followed, but a reasonable amount of deviation is permissable so long as the goal of proper communication is accomplished.

 # $\textcolor{deeppink}{\textsf{Quick Documentation Rules}}$ <a name="quick-documentation-rules" />

-* No document section should have within it only one subsection.
+**No document section should have within it only one subsection.**
 This is a waste of space and time.
 Instead, rewrite the section title.

-* No document should have a section depth of greater than 2.
-If a document requires a depth of 3 or more, it should be broken into discrete markdown files.
+**No document should have a section depth of greater than 3.**
+If a document requires a depth of 4 or more, it should be broken into discrete markdown files.

+**Peer review.**
-* Peer review.
+Peer review.
 Just like all other changes to a code base, documentation changes should be peer-reviewed to ensure clarity and catch any grammatical or spelling errors.

 # $\textcolor{deeppink}{\textsf{Getting Started}}$ <a name="getting-started" />